Services:

 Structural Repairs does not treat terracotta repair as a cosmetic patching exercise.
 We treat it as a structural engineering intervention.
 We must secure the building’s envelope while strictly adhering to heritage conservation principles.

 Because we understand the pathology of historic cladding, we start by diagnosing the unseen framework before we ever touch the outer face.
+As an integrated structural engineering contractor, we manage the entire lifecycle of the restoration – from structural analysis through to application – ensuring single-source accountability.

-- Forensic Tap Testing and Inspection: Visual surveys are inadequate for terracotta.
-Our engineers conduct tactile “tap tests” across the facade using wooden mallets.
+• Forensic Tap Testing and Inspection: Visual surveys are inadequate for terracotta.
+Our engineers conduct tactile “tap tests” across the façade using wooden mallets.
 A hollow acoustic resonance tells us immediately if a block has debonded from its core or if internal fracturing has occurred long before it is visible to the eye.
 We also deploy boroscopes to inspect the condition of the hidden steel cramps.

-- Embedded Steel Treatment: Where rust jacking has occurred, we carefully open the facade to expose the corroding ironwork.
-We treat, isolate, or completely replace the failing ties with marine-grade stainless steel, permanently removing the expansive pressure from inside the wall.
+• Embedded Steel Treatment: Where rust jacking has occurred, we carefully open the façade to expose the corroding ironwork.
+We treat, isolate or completely replace the failing ties with marine-grade stainless steel, permanently removing the expansive pressure from inside the wall.

-Terracotta Facade Technical FAQ
+Terracotta Façade Technical FAQ

 This is often caused by a process called “crazing” or freeze-thaw damage.
 If moisture gets behind the hard, impermeable glaze (usually through failed pointing) and freezes, the expanding ice physically blows the glaze off the face of the clay block.
 Once the glaze is gone, the highly porous clay beneath absorbs water rapidly, accelerating structural decay.